Politics not relevant for judges, India's diversity must find reflection in judiciary: CJI | Law-Order

 ''The object is that the people of the country must abide by the rule of law and ultimately it is the people's view that is sovereign.
 We have to respect it.
 Ultimately, we will uphold Constitutional values,'' he said.

-Referring to the inadequate judicial infrastructure, the CJI said from his days of practicing as an advocate, he noticed the poor condition of courts in rural areas.

-''The judicial infrastructure remains the most neglected area.
-After the British left the country, most courts were not modernised.
-This is a priority subject for me after I joined the office as CJI.
+Referring to the inadequate judicial infrastructure, Justice Ramana said, ''From my days as an advocate, I have been noticing the poor condition of courts.
+Judicial infrastructure in India remains one of the most neglected areas.
+This subject was on my priority list.'' ''Soon after assuming the office of the Chief Justice, I asked the registry to conduct a survey.
+The results were disappointing.
+In the interest of increased access to justice, I had to take it up on an urgent basis.
+The focus is on expansion of infrastructure and modernisation,'' he said.

-''I requested the Government of India to create an infrastructure corporation at state and national levels.
-The pandemic proved that modern technology has to be an intrinsic part of the system,'' he said.
+The pandemic proved that modern technology has to be an integral part of infrastructure, he said.

+''What we need is world-class infrastructure.
+Courts should be welcoming and carry the requisite dignity.
+That is why I have proposed the creation of independent statutory authorities at the national and state level.

+''Such authorities, with functional and financial autonomy, would ensure timely execution of modernisation projects with uniformity and standardisation,'' he added.

-On the issue of retirement, CJI Ramana said that 65 years for superannuation is too early for someone to retire.
+On the issue of retirement, the CJI said that 65 years is too early for someone to retire.

 ''In the Indian judiciary, at the time of joining, we know our date of retirement.
 There are no exceptions.
 I am still left with a decent amount of energy.